appseconnect/docs/_posts/Integration/NAV-Magento2 Multiconnection/2019-07-11-customeradd.md

 ## Post Condition

-The user can view the customer (C00640 as 5738) synced in Magento2.
+* The user can view the customer (C00640 as 5738) synced in Magento2.

 ![custadd_navtomage2_image7](/staticfiles/integration/media/custadd_navtomage2_image7.png)

+* The sync flag update & WebId from magento is returned in syncback.
 The user can also go to NAV and check if the WebCustomerid has returned and the WebSyncFlag has been set to 'T' (True) from 'F' (False).

 ![custadd_navtomage2_image8](/staticfiles/integration/media/custadd_navtomage2_image8.png)

+**Note : A customer created in nav is unique for each connection that cannot be sync the same customer to multiple magneto urls.

 ## Frequency of use